 Taiwan offers tourists and visitors a 5% VAT refund on goods over NT$2,000.
 But they’ll charge you a 14% handling fee.
 Read this guide to learn how to claim your refund.

-As someone whose been in Taiwan for over 4 years, I want to help travelers and digital nomads get the most out of their trip.
+As someone whose been in Taiwan for more than 5 years, I want to help travelers and digital nomads get the most out of their trip.
 Part of that starts with getting a small reimbursement on certain items.

 What Is Taiwan’s Tourist Tax Refund?